hytonhan/Timberborn-SimpleFloodgateTriggers/README.md

 and adding the dll to your bepinex plugins folder.
 This plugin is dependent on the magnificent [TimberAPI](https://github.com/Timberborn-Modding-Central/TimberAPI).

 # Changelog

+## 2.0.1 - 6.9.2022
+- Added japanese localization
+- Fixed a line in the english localization

 ## 2.0.0 - 5.9.2022
 - Upped TimberAPI dependency to 0.4.4